lipsia-fmri/lipsia/docs/stats/vlisa_generic.rst

 The program **vlisa_generic** implements a generic framework for statistical inference of fMRI data [2018_Lohmann]_.
+This program allows the user to supply his/her own permutation images.
+This can be used to do statistical inference in arbitrary scenarios for which no dedicated Lisa-Program exists.

 The user must supply two files as input.
 The first file is an uncorrected map in which each voxel contains some test statistic uncorrected for multiple comparisons.
-The second file contains a long list of permuted maps that resulting from random permutations.
+The second file is a 4D file containing permuted maps supplied by the user.
+Each "time point" corresponds to one permutation.

-These permuted maps are subsequently used to derive a null distribution.
+These permuted maps are subsequently used by Lisa to  derive statistical significance including multiple comparison correction.
 The output is a map thresholded such that FDR < alpha for every voxel.
+The default is alpha=0.05.
-Voxels that survive the threshold have values of (1-FDR) so that larger values indicate higher significance.
+The resulting image shows (1-FDR) so that larger values indicate higher significance.

 ::

-   vlisa_generic -in zmap.v -permutations permfile.v -out corrected.v -alpha 0.05
+   vlisa_generic -in zmap.v -permutations permfile.v -out result.v